cjmartin/launchcalendar.org/_posts/2025-04-28-atlas-v-551-project-kuiper.md

 ---
 layout: launch
-title: "\U0001F680 Atlas V 551 | \U0001F6F0 Project Kuiper (KA-01)"
+title: "\U0001F680 Atlas V 551 | \U0001F6F0 Project Kuiper (KA01 mission)"
 description: >-
-  Amazon's first production launch of 27 Project Kuiper internet satellites, designated as the Kuiper 1 mission, will lift off aboard United Launch Alliance's Atlas V 551 rocket from SLC-41, Cape Canaveral Space Force Station.
-  This marks the beginning of Amazon's operational deployment for its broadband internet constellation following two prototype launches in 2023.
-The launch is notable for being the 250th Centaur upper stage mission and initiates Amazon’s planned series of Kuiper launches using multiple providers and rockets, starting with Atlas V before transitioning to Vulcan and others.
-The launch was delayed from earlier April dates due to weather and range availability.
+  Atlas V 551 launches Amazon's first major operational batch of Project Kuiper internet satellites, designated as the Kuiper 1 mission (KA01), from SLC-41 at Cape Canaveral Space Force Station.
+This mission marks Amazon’s transition from prototypes to operational deployment for its broadband internet constellation, with a planned fleet of over 3,200 satellites in low Earth orbit.
+The launch is notable as the 250th Centaur upper stage mission and the first of more than 80 Kuiper launches across multiple providers, beginning with Atlas V's 'Bruiser' configuration with five solid boosters before future moves to Vulcan and others.
+The mission was previously delayed from earlier April due to weather and range constraints.
 tags:
   - Atlas V 551
   - Atlas V